tazama-lf/docs/README.md

 Submitted message contents are validated to ensure that only valid messages are processed.
 Once the message is cleared, the messages are ingested into the historical data stores through the Data Preparation steps.

-The message history is saved and the various transaction network graphs are updated before the transaction is sent on to the Event Director to commence the transaction evaluation.
+The message history is saved and the various transaction network graphs are updated before the transaction is sent on to the Channel Router and Setup Processor (CRSP) to commence the transaction evaluation.

 Further information on the role of the TMS API is available on the [Transaction Monitoring Service API](/Product/transaction-monitoring-service-api.md) page.

 <div style="text-align: right"><a href="#top">Top</a></div>

-###  3.2. <a name='#32-event-director'></a>Event Director
+###  3.2. <a name='#32-channel-router-and-setup-processor-crsp'></a>Channel Router and Setup Processor (CRSP)

-The Event Director is responsible for determining which typologies a transaction must be submitted to, for the transaction to be evaluated.
-As part of this process, the Event Director determines which rules must receive the transaction and then which typologies are to be scored.
-The Event Director routes the transaction to the individual rule processors.
+The Channel Router & Setup Processor (CRSP) is responsible for determining which typologies a transaction must be submitted to, for the transaction to be evaluated.
+As part of this process, the CRSP determines which rules must receive the transaction and then which typologies are to be scored.
+The CRSP routes the transaction to the individual rule processors.

-Transaction routing is configurable through a network map that is interpreted in the Event Director to invoke rules and typologies.
+Transaction routing is configurable through a network map that is interpreted in the Channel Router and Setup Processor to invoke rules and typologies.
 Rules and typologies can be updated, or new versions added to the system, through configuration by only making changes to the network map.

-Further information on the role of the Event Director is available on the [Event Director](/Product/event-director.md) page.
+Further information on the role of the Channel Router and Setup Processor (CRSP) is available on the [Channel Router and Setup Processor (CRSP)](/Product/channel-router-and-setup-processor.md) page.

 <div style="text-align: right"><a href="#top">Top</a></div>